prodo-dev/prodo/docs/content/plugins.md

 }
 ```

-This function is responsible for setting up private state, and defining any type
+This function is responsible for setting up private state (if required), and
-parameters the plugin takes.
+allowing user-defined type parameters.

 ## Contexts